freegovinfo/a130/pages/policy.md

   i.
 Creating or collecting all new information electronically by default, in machine-readable open formats, using relevant data standards, that upon creation includes standard extensible metadata identifying any restrictions to access, use, and dissemination in accordance with OMB guidance; and

   ii.
 For all instances where new Federal information creation or collection does not fall squarely within the public domain as U.S. government work, agencies shall include appropriate provisions in contracts to meet objectives of open data while recognizing that contractors may have proprietary interests in such information, and that protection of such information may be necessary to encourage qualified contractors to participate in and apply innovative concepts to government programs.

+  iii.
+Create all 'Information dissemination products' of Public Information in formats that will be ready for long-term preservation using appropriate standards such as OAIS.

   b) Ensure that the public has timely and equitable online access to the agency's public information using a manner that is informed directly by public engagement and balanced against the costs of dissemination or accessibility improvements and demonstrate usefulness of the information.